Moving work to the browser

 Time for a change.
 Ideally, I was looking for an alternative to getting another laptop.
 And then it hit me — I’m moving my work to the browser.

-An astronout looking at Figma, Dropbox, Notion and Slack icons asking ”Wait, it’s all Chromium?”.
-A second astronout answers “Always has been”, with a gun pointing at them.
+An astronaut looking at Figma, Dropbox, Notion and Slack icons asking ”Wait, it’s all Chromium?”.
+A second astronaut answers “Always has been”, with a gun pointing at them.

-So, I can move them all from my desktop to the browser — and therefore create a separate container that’s dedicated just for work.
-I can open it with a single click, while all the other stuff on my laptop remains personal.
+So, I can move all of them from my desktop to the browser, therefore creating a separate container that’s dedicated just for work.
+I can open it with a single click, while everything else on my laptop remains personal.

 Before we move though